dangunter/smoqe/README.md

 ..or with pymongo:

-    # use the smoqe replacement for MongoClient
+    # use the smoqe replacement for pymongo.MongoClient
     from smoqe import MongoClient
     # treat just like MongoClient instances
     client = MongoClient()